dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 # Conclusion

 Using the Spotify API was a simple way to get detailed data on tech house tracks.
 My analysis showed that Danceability, Speechiness, and Energy play big roles in a song’s popularity.
 Tracks with strong beats and catchy vocal hooks tend to perform better on playlists.
 For tech house fans or producers, it’s cool to see which elements can make a track stand out!

+If you’re a music producer or a data enthusiast, try exploring the Spotify API yourself to uncover insights about your favorite genres!
+You might be surprised by what you find!

+I also encourage you all to learn more about Tech House below.

 ## Links
 [Spotify API](https://developer.spotify.com/documentation/web-api)